Compliance with low sulphur 2020

 The International Convention for the Prevention of Pollution from Ships (MARPOL) permits a ship to exceed the sulphur limit when acting to secure the safety of the ship or to save a life at sea.

-Where a ship fitted with an exhaust gas cleaning system experiences unintentional damage resulting in emissions that exceed the sulphur limit, the ship is expected to take all reasonable steps to reduce emissions.
+Where a ship fitted with an EGCS experiences unintentional damage resulting in emissions that exceed the sulphur limit, the ship is expected to take all reasonable steps to reduce emissions.
 This may include carrying out repair works or switching to compliant fuel.

 Ship Implementation Plan (SIP)

-While not mandatory, AMSA recommends ships develop a SIP to demonstrate how they will comply with the 1 January 2020 sulphur limit.
+While not mandatory, AMSA recommends ships have on board a SIP to demonstrate how they will comply with the sulphur limit.
 The IMO provides guidance on the development of a SIP (MEPC.1/Circ.878).